risingwavelabs/risingwave-docs-legacy/cloud/console-overview.md

 The Schemas section lists displays all the tables, sources, and materialized views currently available in the cluster.

-To check their subordinate columns，click on each item, or click **Expand all** to see all.
+To check their columns, click on each item, or click **Expand all** to see all.

 <img
 src={require('./images/console-schemas.png').default}